 J.C.: We talk about going high-tech so you can go high-touch.
 What has this freed you up to focus more on?

 There’s also something to be said about email as a first touchpoint, but we’re also able to test out texting candidates, which gets responses faster.
-Again, we just need to make sure to keep it short and sweet and, of course, professional.
+But, again, we need to make sure to keep it short and sweet and, of course, professional.